eharuncan/ExamplePersonalAccountingJava/README.md

 Features:
 - Sign In / Sign Up
-- List Tasks by logged user
+- List Expenses by logged user
-- Add Task
+- Add Expense
-- Remove Task
+- Remove Expense
-- Mark Task as Done
+- Mark Expense as Done
-- Filter Tasks by Status
+- Filter Expenses by Status

 ## Running the template